 Typically speaking, root canals are not something people tend to get excited about.
 However, there is no need to worry if your dentist prescribes a root canal procedure.
-At Holub Dentistry, our office provides comprehensive, state-of-the-art general dentistry in Eugene with an emphasis on comfort, function, and longevity.
+At McKim and Platt Dentistry, our office provides comprehensive, state-of-the-art general dentistry in Eugene with an emphasis on comfort, function, and longevity.

 What Is A Root Canal?

 The term “root canal” is used interchangeably to refer to both the inner passages of the tooth between the pulp and roots and also to the dental procedure that addresses inflammation or infections of this area.

 Root canal treatment is necessary when a tooth’s pulp has become inflamed or infected.
 Deep tooth decay caused by untreated cavities or other tooth injuries can cause tooth pulp to become infected.
 In cases such as these, your dentist will need to perform a root canal treatment, otherwise known as endodontic treatment.

 Signs that you may need a root canal treatment include: